Indian capital running out of medical oxygen as pandemic surges

 Total coronavirus cases in India are now at 15.32 million, second only to the United States, with epidemiologists saying many more infectious new variants of the virus were one of the main factors behind the latest surge in cases.

-Manish Tewari, an opposition lawmaker, said on Twitter that a “monumental tragedy of epic proportions is unfolding across India.
-No hospital beds, no oxygen, no vaccination.”

-Additional reporting by Anuron Kumar Mitra and Nivedita Bhattacharejee in Bengaluru and Neha Arora in New Delhi; Editing by Sanjeev Miglani and Mark Heinrich
+Additional reporting by Anuron Kumar Mitra and Nivedita Bhattacharejee in Bengaluru and Neha Arora in New Delhi; Editing by Mark Heinrich

 Our Standards: The Thomson Reuters Trust Principles.